borisdivjak/sharp-ia/local-setting.md

 ### Lambeth’s BME community

-SHARP has shown its ability to engage and work with people who represent Lambeth and access its mental health services for psychosis.
+SHARP has shown its ability to engage and work with people in Lambeth who access its secondary-care mental health services for psychosis.

 Of those who are seen and assessed by SHARP over the last decade 70% have gone on to engage in therapy.